nathan-lee-2/GalaxyView/README.md

 # GalaxyView
 Final App for iOS class.
-Its really messy but everything is in the GalaxyView file
+Its really messy cause I screwed it up but all you need is in the GalaxyView folder and the GalaxyView Workspace.